lorengordon/rotwang/README.md

 - [ ] Compare salt-call output with expected output and assert true if they are the same or assert false if there are differences.
+- [ ] Add example using `rotwang` with a CI tool, by documenting the .travis.yml file for Travis CI.